-- Obtain approval from the Institutional Review Board for all human subject research projects prior to initiating them. - Conduct all research with integrity and in accordance with federal regulations, Institutional Review Board approval and study protocols. - If you participate in research, have knowledge of research policies and procedures and participate in research education.
+• Obtain approval from the review board for all human subject research projects prior to initiating them.

+- Conduct all research with integrity and in accordance with federal regulations, review board approval and study protocols. - If you participate in research, have knowledge of research policies and procedures and participate in research education.

 - Q: I have been asked to assist with a research study, but I am not familiar with the study's protocol.
-Where can I find it to review and educate myself? - A: The Principal Investigator of the study has the parameters in writing.
-Please request a copy from the Principal Investigator or the Institutional Review Board Coordinator before you provide any services or assistance with the study.
+Where can I find it to review and educate myself? - A: The principal investigator of the study has the parameters in writing.
+Please request a copy from the principal investigator or the review board coordinator before you provide any services or assistance with the study.